iabdulin/ugood/README.md

 - Admin API routes are not protected (should be protected in production)
 - Access logging and audit trails are required for HIPAA compliance, but are not implemented
 - Better error handling and logging is required for production
+- Image-charts.com is used for the "Stress Level" chart.
+This is ok for an assignment but in production it should be replaced to not leak data to 3rd parties.

 ## Architecture